-Bike-Share Rebalancing Is a Classic Data Challenge.
-It Just Got a Lot Harder.
+Bike-Sharing Rebalancing Is a Classic Data Challenge That Just Got a Lot Harder

 New York’s Upper West Side “drains” Citi Bikes.